NLnetLabs/routinator/source/manual-page.rst

            Only output VRPs for the given ASN.
 The option can be given multiple times, in which case VRPs for all provided ASNs are provided.
-ASNs can be given with or without the prefix AS.
+ASNs can be given with or without the prefix *AS*.

     .. option:: -p prefix, --select-prefix=prefix